An Education: Plot

-In 1961 London, Jenny Mellor is a bright and beautiful 16-year-old schoolgirl who wishes to attend Oxford University.
-Her studies are controlled by her strict, overbearing father, Jack.
-After youth orchestra rehearsals, Jenny waits at a bus stop on the street in the rain when she meets David Goldman, a seductive older man driving a Bristol 405.
-Telling her that he is a music lover and that he is worried about her cello getting wet, David convinces Jenny to put her cello in his car while she walks alongside.
-As the rain becomes stronger, Jenny asks David if she can sit inside his car.
-The two continue talking about music and, before being dropped off, Jenny confesses that she will be able to do whatever she wants when she reaches university, such as going to art galleries and watching French films, wishing for a life of culture and luxury.
-The following week, David leaves flowers on Jenny's front porch, wishing her luck at her youth orchestra's concert.
-Later, she sees him outside the cafe she and her friends are in and approaches him.
-After a little small talk, David asks Jenny if she is free to go see a concert and have supper with him and his friends.
+In 1961 London, Jenny Mellor is a bright and attractive 16-year-old schoolgirl who aspires to attend the University of Oxford.
+Her studies are controlled by her strict father, Jack.
+After youth orchestra rehearsals, Jenny waits at a bus stop on the street in heavy rain when David Goldman, an older man, stops his Bristol 405 and tells her that he is a music lover and is worried about her cello getting wet.
+He persuades Jenny to put her cello in his car while she walks alongside.
+As the rain becomes heavier, Jenny asks David if she can sit inside the car.
+The two talk about music and, before being dropped off, Jenny confides that she is looking forward to attending university and being able to live a life of culture, doing things such as going to art galleries and watching French films.
+The following week, David has flowers delivered to Jenny's house, wishing her luck at her youth orchestra's concert.
+Later, she sees him in town and approaches him.
+David asks Jenny if she is free to go and see a concert and have supper with him and his friends.
 She happily agrees and thanks him.

-On the night of the concert, Jack disapproves of Jenny going while her much more lenient mother, Marjorie, tells him otherwise.
-David comes by to pick Jenny up and to talk to her parents, where he easily charms his way into convincing Jack that he take Jenny home later than her intended curfew.
-They arrive at the concert where Jenny meets David's friends, Danny and Helen.
-Afterward, they go to dinner at a fancy restaurant, where they invite Jenny to an art auction.
+On the night of the concert, Jack disapproves of Jenny going, but when David comes by to pick up Jenny, he easily charms Jack into letting him take Jenny and bring her home later than her normal curfew.
+Arriving at the concert, Jenny meets David's friends, Danny and Helen.
+Afterwards, they go to dinner at a fancy restaurant with live music much to Jenny's liking.
+Finding she is also interested in art, they invite Jenny to an art auction.
 David picks up Jenny at school and they go to the auction, winning a bid for a painting by Edward Burne-Jones and going to Danny's place afterwards.
-They talk about Oxford and they all agree to go and visit together the following weekend.
+They talk about Oxford and all agree to go and visit together the following weekend.

 Jenny hears a commotion late one night and sees David drinking with her parents.
 He then uses the opportunity to ask them if he can take Jenny to Oxford, saying that he used to study there and would like to visit his old teacher, Clive Lewis, the author of The Chronicles of Narnia.
 Her parents are reluctant at first, but agree, seeing it as a good opportunity.
-At Oxford, Jenny discovers that David is a con man who makes money through a variety of shady practices.
-She is initially shocked but silences her misgivings as she succumbs to David's charm.
-Back at her home, Jenny and David have their first kiss.
-Jenny then shows a signed copy of The Lion, the Witch and the Wardrobe to her parents, which David actually signed.
-Impressed by his connections and charisma, Jack and Marjorie approve of their romantic relationship.
+At Oxford, Jenny discovers that David makes his money through a variety of shady practices, and although initially shocked succumbs to David's persuasive talk.
+Back outside her home, Jenny and David have their first kiss.
+Jenny then shows a signed copy of The Lion, the Witch and the Wardrobe to her parents (in fact, she had seen David sign it, and they had never met Lewis).
+Impressed by David's apparent connections and charisma, Jack and Marjorie approve of their romantic relationship.